-Writing Science Fiction and Fantasy at The NovelryOct 10, 2021
+SFF Writing at The NovelryOct 10, 2021

+Hello everybody!
 It’s been a pleasure to see how many speculative writers there are here.
 And I want to say: I’m here for you.
 I’m here for the writers with the weird ideas, the silly ideas that you’ve not wanted to tell people about for fear of being looked down upon or thought of as ‘not a serious writer’.

 To me, it’s the most imaginative and all-encompassing of all the genres.
 There’s nothing silly about it, and even if there is it can be seriously punchy.
 Hitchhiker’s Guide to the Galaxy and Terry Pratchett’s Discworld novels are just a couple of examples of serious literature written not-so-seriously.